19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 9. Fiera del Peperone (National Pepper Fair): Carmagnola, August-September

-Carmagnola is home to Italy’s national pepper fair, which takes place between the last week of August and first week of September each year.
+Since 1949, Carmagnola has been home to Italy’s national pepper fair, which takes place between the last week of August and first week of September each year.

 Spice lovers can visit the fair for free and taste tangy peppers from all over the country—don’t miss the Puglia village, showcasing the best from Italy’s spicy southern tip.